LAakerberg/JavaScript-2-ca/README.md

 - Update posts function
 - Moving delete posts from detailed page to profile page
 - When creating a post, the site should reload...
+- If media file not is uploaded by user it should hide/display none for the div.

 ## UI/UX